 On the 24th of December in Italy, La Vigilia di Natale, many Italian families celebrate by arranging their nativity scene and attending Christmas Mass.
 Before leaving for mass, or even after the mass, we return home and gather around a table filled with seven unique seafood dishes.

 A traditional Italian Christmas Eve dinner consists of different seafood dishes.

 You can use a few different kinds of fish and vary the preparation to cut down the work.
 Every Italian family makes a variety of different fish dishes.
-You can create different ways to serve and prepare the fish depending on your taste.
+Depending on your taste, you can create different ways to serve and prepare the fish.

 The number 7 is symbolic in Catholic traditions.
 There are many references to the number seven.
 From the seven sacraments, the seven deadly sins, and the seven days it took for all of Creation to come into existence.

 Eating fish on Christmas Eve is an ancient Italian and Catholic tradition.
 It comes from Roman Catholics avoiding meat and dairy on the eve of certain holidays, and Southern Italy (where I am from) is well known for its beautiful coast, which is full of fresh fish and other seafood.